-What is Cleanroom Mist Shower?
+What is the Cleanroom Mist Shower?

 - Upon entering the mist shower room, press the door open button, and the door will automatically close and lock.